Fee System

 {% endhint %}

-The full guide for Dapp ID is available [here](https://dev.ackinacki.com/dapp-id-full-guide-creation-fees-centralized-replenishment).
+The full Dapp ID guide is available [here](https://dev.ackinacki.com/dapp-id-full-guide-creation-fees-centralized-replenishment).

-Transaction fees is a sum of a few types of different fees connected to the execution of a single transaction.
-Transactions itself are complex processes, and fees are paid relative to different stages of executing them.
+Transaction fees are the sum of several different fees related to the execution of a single transaction.
+Transactions themselves are complex processes, and fees are charged for different stages of their execution.

-**Storage Fee** – Charged for data storage on the blockchain if an account has been inactive for more than 30 days.
+**Storage Fee** - charged for storing data in the blockchain if the account has been inactive for more than 30 days.

-**Compute Fee** – Paid for executing operations within smart contracts.
-Each operation consumes a specific amount of gas.
+**Compute Fee** - paid for executing operations inside smart contracts.
+Each operation consumes a certain amount of gas.

-**Action Fee** — Fee for processing the list of actions received after the execution of the smart contract code.
+**Action Fee** - charged for processing the action list produced after smart contract code execution.

-**Inbound External Message Fee** - Fee for importing incoming external messages into the blockchain
+**Inbound External Message Fee** - charged for importing inbound external messages into the blockchain.

-**Outbound Internal Message Fee** - The amount of import charges for outgoing internal messages
+**Outbound Internal Message Fee** - the sum of import fees for outbound internal messages.

 {% hint style="info" %}